About

 Zero waste approach (Bioplastics and Biostimulants)

-InnoProtein adopt a zero-waste approach, that means the recovery of value-added compounds from residual biomass.
-The InnoProtein consortium will deliver the following products: Biofuels: By boling the biomass in the presence of supercritical water (water at a high temperature and pressure), clean energy sources like hydrogen and metane can be obtained.
+Biofuels: By boiling the biomass in the presence of supercritical water (water at a high temperature and pressure), clean energy sources like hydrogen and methane can be obtained.